 - Clean Energy Contractor Incubator Program (20 ILCS 730/5-45).
-Creates regional contractor incubators to provide training, mentorship, low-cost capital, business planning, low-interest loans, and recruitment opportunities for small clean energy businesses and contractors. - Clean Energy Primes Contractor Accelerator Program (20 ILCS 730/5-55).
+Provides training, mentorship, low-cost capital, business planning, low-interest loans, and recruitment opportunities for small clean energy businesses and contractors. - Clean Energy Primes Contractor Accelerator Program (20 ILCS 730/5-55).
 A program for contractors seeking to expand their capacity and fill the role of the prime contractor on clean energy projects through a structured five-year program with mentorship, operation support grants, business coaching, assistance applying for certifications, procurement programs, and preparing bids.

-Through this NOFO, the Department will award one navigator grant to serve the Champaign workforce region.
-This grantee will join the other CEJA Energy Transition Navigator grantees in serving a network of 13 regional workforce hub region.
-CEJA Energy Transition Navigators will provide outreach and recruitment services (including activities and events) to eligible populations in the 13 regional workforce hubs and surrounding areas.
+Through this NOFO, the Department will award one navigator grant each to serve the Champaign, Decatur and Kankakee workforce regions.
+This grantee will join the other CEJA Energy Transition Navigator grantees in serving a network of 14 regional workforce hub region.
+CEJA Energy Transition Navigators will provide outreach and recruitment services (including activities and events) to eligible populations in the 14 regional workforce hubs and surrounding areas.
 Outreach and recruitment will be prioritized for those eligible to participate in the Clean Jobs Workforce Network Program and the Illinois Climate Works Pre-apprenticeship Program.
-Note that the Department may award multiple grants to Navigator Teams in a workforce Network Program and the Illinois Climate Worksforce Network Program and the Illinois Climate Workforce Network Program and the Illinois Climate Works Pre-apprenticeship Program in their region to coordinate outreach and recruitment activities.
+Note that the Department may award multiple grants to Navigator Teams in a workforce hub region.

+Navigator Teams will partner with organizations that manage the Clean Jobs Workforce Network Program and the Illinois Climate Works Pre-apprenticeship Program in their region to coordinate outreach and recruitment activities.
 They must clearly understand the eligibility requirements and each program's training and service offerings.